snotskie/ttrpg/md/index.md

 ## Step Two: Background
 <!-- _class: center -->

 > *Each character in this game has a Lifestyle and a Value System.
-These represents characters' general backgrounds, goals, and beliefs about the world, and these can change over the course of the story.*
+These represent characters' general backgrounds, goals, and beliefs about the world, and these can change over the course of the story.*
 > *&mdash;snotskie*

 ### Lifestyle and Value System